unicode-org/message-format-wg/exploration/selection-matching-options.md

 #### How could best-match work?
 How could we specify the pattern match?

-Because each _selector_ might produce different rankings, the whole list must be stack ranked.
-Any _variant_ that produces a "no match" can be eliminated from the candidate list.
+The goal of selection is to filter a list of _keys_ down to a single _variant_ that will serve as the pattern.
+This might be done by filtering the list using a "column first" approach (which, as noted, is not described here) or by ranking the _variants_ (where any _variant_ that produces a "no match" eliminated from the candidate list).
+This section will consider ranking as the approach.

 We could specify that for-each _key_ the _selector_ must produce a ranked value (say between 0 and 1) or `0` for no match. **Non-matching items (that is, any _key_ value that scores `0`) are eliminated.** The value `*` **must** produce at least the minimal non-zero (matching) value, but ***may*** return a higher value.
 If no _key_ values match, throw an error (this should never happen as it is a syntax error to omit `*`)